harsh-bothra/Bheem/README.md

 6. This will keep ``Bheem`` running even if the SSH Connection is terminated or you turn off your local machine.

+# Docker Installation

+ - If you are lazy like me and hate wasting time in setup don't worry,we have created the docker env. to use Bheem without any setup
+ - we have integrate Bheem with [Hacktools](https://github.com/xavier9909/IIEC-RISE-DOCKER-1.0-HackTools)

+     ``docker pull xavier99909/hactools_bheem``

 # Sample Usage